A new painting job! British Guards in Bearskin (SIMKIN times I)

 Primed and rifles painted…

-Toy Soldiers (painting by myself) 54MM Casts from different trade marks
+Toy Soldiers (painting by myself) 54MM Casts from REPLICA

 Not to be considered a guide to it at all… but maybe it will help a bit some of you out there.